Menu

 Awards

-• Best of Show: (Quarterly)The Best of Class or, in the case of a category with no Best of Class award, the highest scoring image in that class, will be rejudged for the Best of Show Award.
+Best of Show: (Quarterly)The Best of Class or, in the case of a category with no Best of Class award, the highest scoring image in that class, will be rejudged for the Best of Show Award.

-• Awarded to PPSV Members the highest-scoring entry from a Certified Professional Photographer.
+Certified Professional Photographer (CPP) Award Awarded to PPSV Members the highest-scoring entry from a Certified Professional Photographer.

-• Image of the Year Award: Images winning Best of Show during the quarterly competitions in a calendar year will be displayed during the following year’s Kickoff meeting.
-During that meeting PPSV members will vote for their favorite image and the image with the most votes will win the “Image of the Year” Award.
+Image of the Year Award: Images that win Best of Show during the quarterly competitions in a calendar year will be displayed during the fPPSV Awards Banquet.
+During the banquet, PPSV members will vote for their favorite image, and the image with the most votes will win the “Image of the Year” Award.
 The Image Competition Chairperson and PPSV President will manage the vote process and make decisions regarding any ties for this distinguished award.

-• Photographer of the Year (Category): To qualify a photographer must have entered a minimum of six (6) images in a category.
+Photographer of the Year (Category): To qualify a photographer must have entered a minimum of six (6) images in a category.
 The winner will be determined by the highest average score of the top six (6) scoring images entered by the photographer in that category.
 Note that if any category does not receive a minimum of ten (10) images for the year, no award will be given.
 The Photographer of the Year in each qualified category shall receive a plaque award to be determined by the Competition Chairperson and PPSV President.
+Photographer of the Year:

-• Photographer of the Year: To qualify, a photographer must have entered a minimum of two (2) images each in at least three categories during the year, with a minimum of ten (10) images entered overall.
-The winner shall be determined by the highest average score of ten submitted images, which is calculated as follows: The average of: The highest score from each category where a minimum of two images were entered plus
+• To qualify, a photographer must have entered a minimum of two (2) images each in at least three categories during the year, with a minimum of ten (10) images entered overall.

-• The next highest score from any three separate categories entered plus the remaining highest scores from any entered category until ten scores are reached.
+• The average of: The highest score from each category where a minimum of two images were entered plus The next highest score from any three separate categories entered plus The remaining highest scores from any entered category until ten scores are reached.
 The “Photographer of the Year” shall be awarded a special trophy to be determined by the Image Competition Chairperson and PPSV President.
-The Image Competition Chairperson and PPSV President will have the final word on all occurrences not defined above.

 Professional Photographers of Sacramento Valley